-About - This shows you some general information about the WhatsApp program, and lets you review the terms of service.
+About - This shows you some general information about the app, and lets you review the terms of service.

-FAQ - If you need extra help with WhatsApp beyond what we've given you in this course, tap here to open the help section of WhatsApp's website.
+FAQ - If you need extra help beyond what we've given you in this course, tap here to open the help section of WhatsApp's website.

 System Status - This shows you whether or not WhatsApp is working properly.

-Contact Us - If you're having a problem with WhatsApp that its help section can't solve (for instance, if another user is harassing you or posting objectionable content), you can tell WhatsApp about it here.
+Contact Us - If you're having a problem with WhatsApp that its help section can't solve (for instance, if another user is harassing you or posting objectionable content), you can tell their support team about it here.
 You can even include screenshots as evidence, if that helps.

 This displays your profile picture and user name on WhatsApp.
 You can change either of them by tapping the pencil icon beside the one that you want to change.